 General

 1. This section outlines the requirements for the stochastic cash-flow models used to simulate interest rates, fund returns, and implied volatility to be used in the modeled projections.
-Specifically, it prescribes scenario generators and the associated parameters for interest rates, as well as investment returns for general account equity assets and separate account fund returns.
+Specifically, it prescribes scenarios for interest rates, as well as investment returns for general account equity assets and separate account fund returns.
+A more complete documentation of the prescribed scenarios can be found in VM-20 Appendix 1.
 In addition, this section sets certain standards that must be satisfied by fund returns, implied volatility scenarios, and non-prescribed scenario generators.
 It also discusses general modeling considerations, such as the number of scenarios and projection frequency.

-Guidance Note: For more details on the development of these scenario generators, see the Academy recommendations on the development of the Equity Generator (Recommended Approach for Setting Regulator Risk-Based Capital Requirements for Variable Annuities and Similar Products presented to NAIC Capital Adequacy Task Force in June 2005) and the Interest Rate Generator (Report from the American Academy of Actuaries’ Economic Scenario Work Group to the NAIC Life Risk-Based Capital (E) Working Group and Life and Health Actuarial (B) Task Force ‐ December 2008).

 2. The scenarios discussed in this section are applicable to gross investment returns (before the deduction of any fees or charges).
 To determine the net returns appropriate for the projections required by these requirements, the company shall reflect applicable fees and contract holder charges in the development of projected account values.
 The projections also shall include the costs of managing the investments and converting the assets into cash when necessary.

 3. As a general rule, funds with higher expected returns should have higher expected volatilities, and in the absence of well-documented mitigating factors (e.g., a highly reliable and favorable correlation to other fund returns), they should lead to higher total asset requirements.